djm158/danielmcgrath.xyz/src/pages/blog/first-post.md

 <iframe src="https://giphy.com/embed/l0HFkA6omUyjVYqw8" width="480" height="357" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/baby-money-little-rascals-l0HFkA6omUyjVYqw8"></a></p>

 Well, not really.
 But start to think about features.
 Do you want a blog?
 You don't want to be creating html text for every post do you?
 I suggest sticking with static sites unless you need some server side interaction (form handling, etc).
 Static site generators are a dime a dozen.
 I went with **[Gatsby](https://www.gatsbyjs.org/)** because I wanted to learn **[React](https://reactjs.org/)**, make a blog, and easily deploy my site to a free static hosting provider.

+### Hosting

+Hosting static sites is dead simple these days.
+I'm currently using [Netlify](https://www.netlify.com/).
+The process of setting up a static site with a custom domain was easy and fast, and came with a free SSL cert.
+Another option is [Github Pages](https://pages.github.com/), which works seamlessly with [Jekyll](https://jekyllrb.com/).
+Browse around, do a few Google searches, and pick one that works with you (and is hopefully _free_);

+Good luck!